akshayytondak/azure-cli-cmds/README.md

-- 👋 Hi, I’m Akshay Tondak
-- 👀 I’m interested in cloud
-- 🌱 I’m currently learning data engineering and machine learning
-- 💞️ I’m looking to collaborate on data engineering & data science project
-- 📫 How to reach me akshaytondak96@gmail.com & https://www.linkedin.com/in/akshay-tondak/
+This repository contains some Azure CLI commands for your reference, as well as the direct link to the Microsoft official documentation.

 <!---
-akshayytondak/akshayytondak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+akshayytondak/azure-cli-cmds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->